modmore/docs/en/01_Commerce/v1/75_Developer/09_Custom_Shipping_Methods.md

 Any field instance can be used, and you can also use the built-in validation.
 [See Forms & Fields](Admin/Form_Fields) for more information on defining fields.

-Commerce ships with the standard `comShippingMethod` ("Standard Shipping Method") and a country-based `comShippingMethodByCountry` ("Country-Specific Shipping Method") shipping method class.
-The latter can also serve as a useful example.
+Commerce ships with the standard `comShippingMethod` ("Standard Shipping Method"), a country-based `comShippingMethodByCountry` ("Country-Specific Shipping Method"), and the `comShippingMethodByWeight` ("Weight-Specific Shipping Method") shipping method class.
+These can be useful for inspiration.